enesozyaramiss/bank-question-classifier/README.md

 ##  Overview

-This project implements an automated system for classifying Bulgarian banking customer questions into appropriate departments.
+This project implements an automated system for classifying  banking customer questions into appropriate departments.
 The system combines traditional machine learning with modern deep learning approaches to achieve **88.6% accuracy** on real-world data.

 ##  Key Results